shivshank/easy_canvas/README.md

 ## Shader Playground

 `quick_window` **also includes a shader playground binary** which you may find of interest.
 The interface is similar to [shadertoy.com](https://www.shadertoy.com/), but currently lacks support for many features.
-Your best resource for know what is and isn't supported at the moment is to check out the `create_post_process_shader` function in the `easy_canvas::drawing` module.
+Your best resource for knowing what is and isn't supported at the moment is to check out the `create_post_process_shader` function in the `easy_canvas::drawing` module.

 To build/run the binary you can run: